 72–91% reduction in cabbage (continuous oscillation)

-72–88% reduction in pepper (20 minutes)
+72–88% reduction in peppers (20 minutes)

 An important nuance: the study showed that for cabbage and broccoli, acidic water was optimal, while for pepper — alkaline water.
 The practical implication: if you drink water from an Enagic ionizer, you have both types at your disposal.